adonisjs/v5-docs/content/guides/digging-deeper/route-model-binding.md

 ```

 ### Change the lookup key for a single route.
-In the following example, we define the lookup key directly on the route enclosed with parenthesis.
+The following example defines the lookup key directly on the route enclosed with parenthesis.

 ```ts
 Route.get('/posts/:id(slug)', 'PostsController.show')
 ```

 **Did you notice that our route now reads a bit funny?**\
 The param is written as `:id(slug)`, which does not translate well.
-Therefore, with Route model binding, we recommend using the model name as the route param because we are not dealing with the `id` anymore.
-We are fetching model instances from the database.
+Therefore, with Route model binding, we recommend using the model name as the route param because we are no longer dealing with the `id`.
+Instead, we are fetching model instances from the database.

 Following is the better way to write the same route.